jefersonsilva01/D7JS_DRAGNDROP_BASE/README.md

 # 📝 About this project

-Project looks like kanban board functio, made for practices dragn drop concepts application
+Project looks like kanban board function, made for practices dragn drop concepts application

 You can see running [here](https://jeferson1.github.io/D7JS_DRAGNDROP_BASE/)